jbante/FM-JSON-Types/README.md

 	Set Variable [ $boolean ; Value: GetAsBoolean ( JSONGetElement ( Get ( ScriptResult ) ; "booleanKey" ) ) ]

 Since FileMaker has a built-in `GetAsBoolean` function, there is no value in using a separate script to interpret boolean data from JSON.
+The JSONGetElement function in FileMaker 16.0.2 and later will automatically return boolean-type data if the element is a JSON boolean.
+(Note that FileMaker represents boolean values as numbers, 0 for _false_ and 1 for _true_.)
+However, explicitly casting the value as a boolean may still be useful for handling data from sources that inappropriately format boolean data as JSON strings.

 ###### Set a date: